delak101/delak101/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-For your GitHub profile README, it’s best to give an overview of who you are, what you work on, and what projects or skills you’re proud of.
-Here’s a template you can start with:

----

 # Hi there! 👋 I’m Khaled Hesham

 Welcome to my GitHub profile!
 I'm a backend developer with a passion for building robust and scalable applications, currently working with **ASP.NET Core, C#, SQL, and more**.
 Here’s a bit more about me: